PSSI: Public Service Summer Internships

 Under the guidance of carefully selected mentor-supervisors, interns work full-time on Mondays, Tuesdays, Thursdays and Fridays on-site at various community benefit organizations.

 Students are required to submit their resume as part of the application process.
-Be sure to follow the instructions on the application about how to submit your resume.
+Be sure to have an updated PDF of your resume ready to upload before starting the application.

 Students may apply for up to three internships on the application.